Updated: Jan 12

 Succinctly, a CDP is a marketer-managed system designed to collect customer data from multiple sources, normalize it, and build unified customer profiles.
 The result is a persistent, unified customer database that shares data back to other marketing applications.

-Processing to evaluate Retail Sales and Online Sales together remain very manual.
+Processing to evaluate Retail Sales and Online Sales together remains very manual.

 As a business operator, you need to understand your total sales each month and which customer cohorts sold well.
 You want to understand your customers and provide them with the best possible experience.
 But putting together this information can be highly manual and tedious.
 Customer data is often spread across different departments and silos within a company.
 The process becomes accident-prone, making it difficult to get a complete picture of the customer and leading to missed opportunities.